Using Custom Actions

 Hiding a custom action

-To hide a custom action in the Project Settings page:
+To hide a custom action:

 Was this article helpful?